How to Backup Physical Machines with Qiling Backup

 file backup

-Tip: You can backup files to Qiling Cloud with Cloud Backup feature.
-It offers you 1TB free storage in 15 days after you registry an Qiling account.
+Tip: You can backup files to Qiling Cloud using the Cloud Backup feature, which provides 1TB of free storage for 15 days after registering a Qiling account.

-2. Click Folder or Files to select the data you want to back up.
+2. To back up your data, click on either the "Folder" or "Files" tab to select the data you want to save.

 Files or folder